Rules of baseball: Batting

 The strike zone, which determines the outcome of most pitches, varies in vertical length depending on the batter's typical height while swinging.

 Each plate appearance consists of a series of pitches, in which the pitcher throws the ball towards home plate while a batter is standing in the batter's box (either right or left).
 With each pitch, the batter must decide whether to swing the bat at the ball in an attempt to hit it.
 The pitches arrive quickly, so the decision to swing must be made in less than a tenth of a second, based on whether the ball is hittable and in the strike zone, a region defined by the area directly above home plate and between the hollow beneath the batter's knee and the midpoint between the top of the shoulders and the top of the uniform pants.
 In addition to swinging at the ball, a batter who wishes to put the ball in play may hold his bat over home plate and attempt to tap a pitch lightly; this is called a bunt.
 Good bunting technique has been described as "catching the ball with the bat."

 On any pitch, if the batter swings at the ball and misses, he is charged with a strike.
 If the batter does not swing, the home plate umpire judges whether the ball passed through the strike zone.
 If any part of the ball passed through the zone, it is ruled a strike; otherwise, it is called a ball.
 The number of balls and strikes thrown to the current batter is known as the count; the count is always given balls first, then strikes (such as 3–2 or "three and two", also known as a "full count", which would be 3 balls and 2 strikes).

 If the batter swings and makes contact with the ball, but does not put it in play in fair territory—a foul ball—he is charged with an additional strike if there are less than two.
 Thus, a foul ball with two strikes leaves the count unchanged.
 (However, a noted exception to this rule is that a ball bunted foul with two strikes is a strikeout.)
 If a pitch is batted and a member of the defensive team is able to catch it, before the ball strikes the ground, the batter is declared out.
-In the event that a bat deflects the ball sharply and directly back toward the catcher's box, it is a foul tip.
-If a ball ruled as a foul tip is caught, with two strikes in the count, it is considered a counted third strike and an out; if not initially caught by the catcher, it remains a foul ball with two strikes.
+In the event that a bat deflects the ball slightly and directly back toward the catcher's box, and it is caught by the catcher, it is called a foul tip.
+Regardless of the number of strikes, it is considered strike; if not initially caught by the catcher, it remains a foul ball.